What You Eat May Be Affecting Your Sexual Health: Crazy Ways Your Diet Plays A Roll In Bed

 In addition, saturated fats, which are prominent in fried foods and junk food, can severely impact both men’s and women’s sexual performance.
 “Just as fats can clog your arteries, they also can clog the delicate blood vessels in the [genitals], even causing erectile dysfunction (ED).”
 Yikes!
 So of course we had to ask the million dollar question: do healthier people have better sex?
 “Yes,” Joy told us.
 “Healthy people tend to eat foods from which they can get a balanced amount of each of the six basic nutrients — protein, carbohydrates, fats, vitamins, minerals, and water.
 A good balance of these nutrients will ensure a healthy lifestyle and better sex.”

-So not only does eating healthy make you look good, feel good, but it also leads to a better sex life!
+So not only does eating healthy make you look good and feel good, but it also leads to a better sex life!
 Do you NEED any more incentive to reach for that green smoothie?
-But of course knowing this information is one thing and actually implementing it is quite another.
+But of course knowing this information is one thing, and actually implementing it is quite another.
 Lucky for us, Joy broke it down, explaining what you should eat in order to get things popping in the bedroom.

 Joy told us that for women, foods containing iron is the number one food to eat for your sex and reproductive health.
 “Research suggests having adequate levels of iron in your body can help your sexual and reproductive health in two ways,” the expert said.
 “The first is that iron deficiency may cause fatigue and depression, neither of which promotes a healthy sex life.
 The second is that low iron levels may be related to infertility, although this is still being studied.
 You can get iron from meat, shellfish, leafy greens, and nuts.”